 - Westley and Buttercup

 - Rocky and Adrian

 - Victoria and Albert: Are you a Fido-loving Anglophile?
-Then you might want to name your regal Rovers after the 19th century British sovereign and her soulmate.
+Then you might want to name your royal dog after the 19th century British sovereign and her soulmate.
 Avid dog lovers, the couple were pet parents to a bevy of barking buddies during their lifetime, among them Skye Terriers dubbed Dandie ad Islay, a greyhound named Eos, a Deerhound who answered to Hector, Pomeranians called Marco and Turi, Collies called Noble and Sharp, and a King Charles Spaniel dubbed Dash.

 Love in Different Languages